Limited Company Guide

 Every pound of director salary has effects on two tax calculations simultaneously.
 At company level, the salary is a deductible expense reducing taxable profit before corporation tax.
 At personal level, the salary is subject to income tax and potentially National Insurance.
 The optimal salary sits at the point where the corporation tax saving from the company deduction outweighs the personal NI cost created.

-Salary at £9,100: zero employer NI, efficient corp tax saving
+Salary at £5,000 or £6,708: zero employer NI, efficient corp tax saving

-Corporation tax saving from a £9,100 salary: at the 19% small profits rate, the company saves £1,729.
-At the 25% main rate, it saves £2,275.
-At the 26.5% marginal rate, it saves £2,412.
+Corporation tax saving from a £5,000 salary: at the 19% small profits rate, the company saves £950.
+At the 25% main rate, £1,250.
+At the 26.5% marginal rate, £1,325.
 The director pays no income tax on this salary (it is well below the £12,570 personal allowance) and no employee NI (employee NI applies above £12,570).
-Net personal income from salary: £9,100.
+Net personal income from salary: £5,000.

 Salary at £12,570: full personal allowance, employer NI cost

-Taking salary at £12,570 uses the full personal allowance.
+Taking salary at £12,570 uses the full personal allowance and is the optimal choice for most directors.
 The salary is income-tax-free for the director.
-The cost: employer NI at 15% on (£12,570 − £5,000) = £1,139.
-This employer NI is itself a deductible company expense, so the total company deduction from this salary is £12,570 + £1,139 = £13,709.
+The cost: employer NI at 15% on (£12,570 − £5,000) = £1,135.50.
+If the company is eligible for the Employment Allowance (2+ payrolled employees or directors), this is covered in full and the net employer NI is £0.
+Otherwise the employer NI is a deductible company expense, so the total company deduction from this salary is £12,570 + £1,135.50 = £13,705.50.

-Corporation tax saving from the £13,709 deduction: at 19%, the saving is £2,605.
-At 25%, £3,427.
-At 26.5% marginal rate, £3,633.
-Comparing £9,100 salary with £12,570 salary at the 19% rate: the extra corporation tax saving is £876 (£2,605 − £1,729), but the employer NI cost is £1,139.
-Net cost of the higher salary at 19%: approximately £263 more expensive on a pure cash basis.
-At the 26.5% marginal rate: extra corp tax saving is £1,221, employer NI cost is £1,139, so the £12,570 salary is approximately £82 better.
+Corporation tax saving from the £13,705.50 deduction: at 19%, approximately £2,604.
+At 25%, £3,426.
+At 26.5% marginal rate, £3,632.
+Comparing a £5,000 salary with a £12,570 salary at the 19% rate: the extra corporation tax saving from the larger deduction is about £1,654 (£2,604 − £950), while the extra employer NI cost is £1,135.50.
+So the £12,570 salary is roughly £519 better on a pure cash basis even without the Employment Allowance, and £1,135.50 better with it.
+At the 26.5% marginal rate the advantage is larger still.

 National Minimum Wage: when it applies to directors